Gambia Flag Home Page National Emblem

 The short answer is Yes.

-There are 3 categories of residential permits and the application form for each one is D10.
+There are 3 categories of residential permits and there is a fee payable for each one.

 Type A: